 Norwegian Crisp Bread | Knekkebrød

-I had bookmarked couple of recipes that would fit in for 2 different alphabets and for a very long time, I was hoping to make Navajo Fry Bread for the alphabet N, but instead I chose to make it for the alphabet I as it was more apt for that.
+I had bookmarked a couple of recipes that would fit in for 2 different alphabets, and for a very long time, I was hoping to make Navajo Fry Bread for the alphabet N, but instead, I chose to make it for the alphabet I as it was more apt for that.

-To serve, I smeared some with cream cheese and some with jam and both tasted equally delicious.
-I also have to mention that I am so thankful for the local Sprout's store as I could pick all the ingredients, just how much I need from the bulk section.
+To serve, I smeared some with cream cheese and some with jam, and both tasted equally delicious.
+I also have to mention that I am so thankful for the local Sprout's store, as I could pick all the ingredients, just as much as I needed, from the bulk section.

 My Other recipes in the A-Z International Flatbread Series -